mtctran/R-Place-Bot-ID/README.md

-# R-Place-Bot-ID
+# Cloud-Project-2
-Leverage the cloud through AWS services (S3, EC2, Sagemaker, &amp; Redshift) to identify bots vs real humans from Reddit's 2023 /rplace event.
+Projects that leverage the use of cloud computing services

+Members: Kevin Nagpal, Riley Svensson, Brian Sobell, Minh Tran